 The Foundational Biblical Courses are specifically designed to offer a well rounded theological education for Christians.
-They are:

-Apologetics I: (Classical Issues)
+Apologetics Classical Issues:

 This course is designed to equip Christians to understand and uphold the validity of the Christian faith.
 Apologetics prepares the student to intellectually withstand the frontal attacks and subtle influences of world religions and views, while effectively preparing them to evangelize.